Last Updated on February 20, 2025

 What knowledge do I need to be able to supervise?

-To help stay up to date with The Highway Code, all learner drivers receive free access to the premium version of RoadHow, which includes access to the latest version of The Highway Code.
+To stay up to date, all learner drivers receive free access to the premium version of RoadHow, which includes the latest version of The Highway Code.

-Learner driver can practice driving in any make or model of car, however the car must:
+Learner drivers can practise driving in any make or model of car, however the car must:

 Purchase car insurance to cover the learner driver